NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Background and Motivation

 where $h$ denotes the step size.
-An ODE solver can design to compute less steps with larger step size for example as follows: $y_{n+1} = y_0 + 2hf(t_0, y_0) + \cdots + 2hf(t_{n-1}, y_{n-1})$ when $n$ is odd.
+An ODE solver can compute with less steps by using a larger step size as: $y_{n+1} = y_0 + 2hf(t_0, y_0) + \cdots + 2hf(t_{n-1}, y_{n-1})$ when $n$ is odd and the odd steps are skipped.
 The results would be numerically less accurate than fully computing with a smaller step size.

-Note that the equation looks like the equation of residual connections.
+For better understanding, we present a toy example of ODE solvers in Figure \ref{fig:ode-toy}.
+The black line represents the ground truth (GT) function $0.1t+\sin(0.2t)+\cos(0.3t)$, while the blue line denotes a discretized approximation of the GT function.
+This approximation was generated by an ODE solver with a step size of $h=2$ and calculated over 15 points.
+Although the green line, computed using 10 steps with a step size of $h=3$, exhibits larger numerical error compared to the blue line with 15 steps, the orange dashed line with 10 steps and optimized step sizes demonstrates how optimization of step sizes can mitigate numerical errors.
+Furthermore, contrasting the sky-blue colored dashed line implemented by the improved Euler method \cite{ODEbook} with a step size of $h=3$ to the blue line with the same number of steps, further illustrates how optimizing $dy/dt$ can contribute to reducing numerical errors.

+Recent works have connected the ODE solver and residual networks based on their similarity in output computation \cite{chang2018multilevel,he2016deep}.
+Modern deep neural networks stack a few residual blocks that contain skip-connections that bypass the residual layers.
+An output representation of a residual block is written as $\mathbf{Y}_{j+1} = \mathbf{Y}_{j} + F_j(\mathbf{Y}_j, \phi_j)$, where $\mathbf{Y}_j$ is the feature map at the $j$-th layer, $\phi_j$ denotes the $j$-th block’s network parameters, and $F_j$ represents a residual module of the $j$-th block.
 An output of a residual block is rewritten as follows:

-Motivated by interpreting the neural networks as solving ODEs, we proposed that few residual blocks can be omitted during forward propagation.
-For example, $\mathbf{Y}_3=\mathbf{Y}_0+F_0+F_1+F_2$ could be approximated by $\mathbf{Y}_3=\mathbf{Y}_0+F_0+2F_1$ omitting the $F_2$ block.
-Here, we also propose {\it learnable step size parameters} \cite{touvron2021going, bachlechner2021rezero}.
-Instead of pre-determining the step size parameters ($h$’s in the equation \ref{eqn:euler}), we let step size parameters be trained with the network parameters.
-For example, omitting $F_2$ block, $\mathbf{Y}_3=\mathbf{Y}_0+s_0 F_0+ s_1 F_1$ where $s_i$’s are also optimized.
-We scale the network by this ODE interpretation.
-Furthermore, it is possible to scale each residual block by adjusting its width (e.g., the size of filters in convolutional layers).
-The theoretical background behind width-wise scaling is provided by the Eckart-Young-Mirsky theorem \cite{eckart1936approximation}.
-A width-wise scaled residual block represents the optimal $k$-rank approximation of the original (full) block \cite{horvath2021fjord}.